Not Logged in

 PDF format, right click and "save target as"

-Hamnet Memo Form
+Hamnet Message Form

 Minutes of last Teleconference

-HAMNET SARL EMERGENCY COMMUNICATION DIVISION
+HAMNET SARL EMERGENCY COMMUNICATIONS DIVISION

-AMATEUR RADIO EMERGENCY COMMUNICATION NETWORK
+HAMNET AMATEUR RADIO EMERGENCY COMMUNICATIONS NETWORK

 WHEN ALL FAILS AMATEUR RADIO SUCCEEDS